Esri/maps-app-android/README.md

-# Maps-App Android
+# Maps App Android

-This repo provides an example app for Android devices called Maps App that can be used as a starter for your organizations mapping app built with [ArcGIS Runtime SDK for Android](https://developers.arcgis.com/android/).
+This repo provides an example app for Android devices called Maps App that can be used as a starter for your organization's mapping app built with [ArcGIS Runtime SDK for Android](https://developers.arcgis.com/android/).
 You can use the Maps App as is, or extend it using the ArcGIS Runtime SDK for Android.

- Visit Esri's[ **example app site** ](https://developers.arcgis.com/example-apps/maps-app-android/?utm_source=github&utm_medium=web&utm_campaign=example_apps_maps_app_android)to read more about this app and how the Runtime features are implemented.
+Visit Esri's [**open source apps site**](https://developers.arcgis.com/example-apps/maps-app-android/) to read more about this app and how the Runtime features are implemented.

 ## Features

  * Dynamically switch basemaps
  * Place search
  * Routing